lut0pia/raccoon/docs/README.md

 The `Interval` input controls the amount of frame between each animation frame.

+The `Ping-pong` checkbox controls whether the animation starts back at the beginning for each loop or goes back and forth.

 ## Map Editor

 The map editor allows you to edit a 128x64 tilemap for your game.
 We'll be using the word tile in this document, any 1x1 sprite is a tile, there is no separate memory for either tiles or sprites.